-The procedures set forth in this chapter allow the university and a student to enter into a settlement agreement regarding the alleged misconduct, after proper notice has been given.
-Any such agreement and its terms shall be in writing and signed by the student and the investigating officer or student affairs officer.
-The case is concluded when a copy of the signed agreement is delivered to the student.
+The procedures set forth in this chapter allow the university and a respondent to enter into a settlement agreement regarding the alleged misconduct, after proper notice has been given.
+Any such agreement and its terms shall be in writing and signed by the respondent and the investigating officer or student affairs officer.
+The case is concluded when a copy of the signed agreement is delivered to the respondent.
+The investigating officer shall confer with the complainant regarding the proposed settlement and provide notice of the outcome.